This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Fertilizing Before Planting New Crops

-- Mix a balanced fertilizer (like 10-20-10) into the top 3-5 inches of soil about two weeks before planting.
+- Mix a starter fertilizer, like 10-20-10, into the top few inches—think timing: two weeks before planting.

 Fertilizing Established Plants in Spring